cpcitor/color-flood-for-amstrad-cpc/README.md

 Try different targets:

 <pre>
-	make dsk	# Disk file for emulator, can be written to real floppies. make cdt	# Tape file for emulator, can be converted to audio. make wav	# Generate audio file (also voc au)
+	make run	# Linux only at the moment: runs project in caprice32 emulator. make dsk	# Disk file for emulator, can be written to real floppies. make cdt	# Tape file for emulator, can be converted to audio. make wav	# Generate audio file (also voc au)